peter-fei/ISBI_PS3C/readme.md

 This repository contains the champion solution for the ISBI_PS3C challenge, leveraging state-of-the-art foundation models combined with ensemble learning strategies.
 Our approach achieves superior performance through:

+- **Low-rank Adaptation**: Low-rank Adaptation for pathology foundation models.
-- **Multi-model Ensemble**: Integration of UNI, GigaPath, and Hoptimus foundation models
+- **Multi-model Ensemble**: Integration of UNI, GigaPath, and Hoptimus.
-- **Advanced Framework**: Built on AutoGluon 1.2 for automated machine learning
+- **Advanced Framework**: Built on AutoGluon 1.2 for automated machine learning.

 ## 🚀 Quick Start